academic-moodle-cooperation/moodle-blocks_semester_sortierung/README.md

 Example
 -------

-Use the Semsort module to display the winter and summer semesters with all your courses, and the favourites area for quick access.
+Use the semester_sortierung module to display the winter and summer semesters with all your courses, and the favourites area for quick access.

 Requirements
 ------------

 The plugin is available for Moodle 2.5+.
-This version is for Moodle 3.3.
+This version is for Moodle 3.4.

 Installation